 - Monthly Payment: Enter monthly payment of debt plan.

 - Monthly Payment After Payment Plan: Enter any payment you expect to make on a monthly basis into your retirement plan upon getting out of debt.
 Leave this as 0 if you just want to see the future cost of lost retirement from a repayment plan.

 - Length of Payment Plan: Enter the number of years the repayment plan will take.

 - Interest Rate: Enter the rate of return you anticipate your retirement plan to have.

-- Estimated Retirement Age: The age you anticipate retiring at.
+- Estimated Retirement Age: TThe age you anticipate retiring at. (try Savology’s free retirement calculator to better understand your projected outcome)

 What is the Result of the Calculator?